apache/druid/docs/development/extensions-contrib/iceberg.md

   ~ under the License.
   -->

-## Iceberg Ingest Extension
+## Iceberg Ingest extension

-This extension provides [IcebergInputSource](../../ingestion/input-sources.md#iceberg-input-source) which enables ingestion of data stored in the Iceberg table format into Druid.

 Apache Iceberg is an open table format for huge analytic datasets.
+[IcebergInputSource](../../ingestion/input-sources.md#iceberg-input-source) lets you ingest data stored in the Iceberg table format into Apache Druid.
+To use the iceberg extension, add the `druid-iceberg-extensions` to the list of loaded extensions.
+See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

-Even though iceberg manages most of its metadata in metadata files in the object storage, it is still dependent on a metastore for managing a certain amount of metadata.
+Iceberg manages most of its metadata in metadata files in the object storage.
+However, it is still dependent on a metastore to manage a certain amount of metadata.
-These metastores are defined as Iceberg catalogs and this extension supports connecting to the following catalog types:
+Iceberg refers to these metastores as catalogs.
+The Iceberg extension lets you connect to the following Iceberg catalog types:
 * Hive metastore catalog
 * Local catalog

-Support for AWS Glue and REST based catalogs are not available yet.
+Druid does not support AWS Glue and REST based catalogs yet.

-For a given catalog, iceberg table name and filters, the IcebergInputSource works by reading the table from the catalog, applying the filters and extracting all the underlying live data files up to the latest snapshot.
+For a given catalog, Iceberg input source reads the table name from the catalog, applies the filters, and extracts all the underlying live data files up to the latest snapshot.
-The data files are in either Parquet, ORC or Avro formats and all of these have InputFormat support in Druid.
-The data files typically reside in a warehouse location which could be in HDFS, S3 or the local filesystem.
+The data files can be in Parquet, ORC, or Avro formats.
+The data files typically reside in a warehouse location, which can be in HDFS, S3, or the local filesystem.
-This extension relies on the existing InputSource connectors in Druid to read the data files from the warehouse.
-Therefore, the IcebergInputSource can be considered as an intermediate InputSource which provides the file paths for other InputSource implementations.
+The `druid-iceberg-extensions` extension relies on the existing input source connectors in Druid to read the data files from the warehouse.
+Therefore, the Iceberg input source can be considered as an intermediate input source, which provides the file paths for other input source implementations.

-### Load the Iceberg Ingest extension

-To use the iceberg extension, add the `druid-iceberg-extensions` to the list of loaded extensions.
-See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.

-### Hive Metastore catalog
+## Hive metastore catalog

-For Druid to seamlessly talk to the Hive Metastore, ensure that the Hive specific configuration files such as `hive-site.xml` and `core-site.xml` are available in the Druid classpath for peon processes.
+For Druid to seamlessly talk to the Hive metastore, ensure that the Hive configuration files such as `hive-site.xml` and `core-site.xml` are available in the Druid classpath for peon processes.
-Hive specific properties can also be specified under the `catalogProperties` object in the ingestion spec.
+You can also specify Hive properties under the `catalogProperties` object in the ingestion spec.

-Hive metastore catalogs can be associated with different types of warehouses, but this extension presently only supports HDFS and S3 warehouse directories.
+The `druid-iceberg-extensions` extension presently only supports HDFS, S3 and local warehouse directories.

-#### Reading from HDFS warehouse
+### Read from HDFS warehouse

-Ensure that the extension `druid-hdfs-storage` is loaded.
-The data file paths are extracted from the Hive metastore catalog and [HDFS input source](../../ingestion/input-sources.md#hdfs-input-source) is used to ingest these files.
+To read from a HDFS warehouse, load the `druid-hdfs-storage` extension.
+Druid extracts data file paths from the Hive metastore catalog and uses [HDFS input source](../../ingestion/input-sources.md#hdfs-input-source) to ingest these files.
 The `warehouseSource` type in the ingestion spec should be `hdfs`.

-If the Hive metastore supports Kerberos authentication, the following properties will be required in the `catalogProperties`:
+For authenticating with kerberized clusters, include `principal` and `keytab` properties in the `catalogProperties` object:

 ```json
 "catalogProperties": {